smherdgn/turkish-check-analyzer/README.md

   - `GET /api/ollama-models`: Lists available models from the local Ollama instance.
   - `POST /api/ocr-check`: For uploading check images and selecting Ollama models for analysis.
 - **Image Pre-processing**: Includes grayscale conversion, denoising, skew correction, adaptive thresholding using OpenCV and Pillow.
-- **Dual OCR**: Extracts text using both Tesseract OCR and EasyOCR.
+- **Triple OCR**: Extracts text using Tesseract, EasyOCR, and PaddleOCR.
+- **Individual OCR Results**: Shows the output from each OCR engine separately, even if empty.
 - **Multi-LLM Analysis**: Sends combined OCR text to one or more selected local Ollama LLM instances with a custom prompt for structured data extraction (e.g., IBAN, amount, date, check side).
+Each model's JSON output is displayed individually.
 - **Configurable**: Ollama API URL (for backend-to-Ollama communication) and prompt template can be configured.

 ## Folder Structure